Details of a Cathedral

 Details of the Cathedral of Burgos, Spain.
 Shot in April 2019.

-I am fortunate enough to have a job which enables me to travel around Europe a lot.
-In respect to architecture and different architectural styles it is an immensely rich and interesting continent.
-There are two historic architectural styles in particular which are very distinct and closely linked to European history: The styles of Baroque and Gothic.
-While the baroque style is very opulent, colourful, and somewhat playful, being the style of the French Sun King in the 17th century and the glorious Catholic church of its time, Gothic on the other hand is very different.
-It is a somewhat dark style, with a lot of goblins and not much color.
-Everything reaches high as to touch God himself.
-The light is filtered and restricted through beautiful stained glass as the only source of energy being the Almighty.
+I am fortunate enough to have a job enabling me to travel a lot around Europe.
+Concerning architecture and different architectural styles, it is a prosperous and exciting continent.
+Two historical architectural styles in particular are very distinct and closely linked to European history: The styles of Baroque and Gothic.
+While the baroque style is very opulent, colorful, and somewhat playful, the style of the French Sun King in the 17th century and the glorious Catholic church of its time, Gothic, on the other hand, is very different.
+It is a somewhat dark style, with many goblins and trim colors.
+Everything reaches as high as to touch God himself.
+The light is filtered and restricted through beautiful stained glass; the only energy source is the Almighty.
 One of the most beautiful examples of Gothic architecture must be the grandiose Cathedral of Burgos, Spain, consecrated in 1260 and still as impressive as it must have been to the people living almost 800 years ago.
 A masterpiece.

 The Cathedral of Gloucester was built in the 7th century and is well known, among other things, for being a filming location for the Harry Potter movies.
-It is also famous as being very mysterious and even strange.
-The reason is the architectural style of the church which is called “perpendicular style”, a more grotesque version of the medieval Gothic style.
-Also very peculiar and interesting are the glass windows, there is even one depiction of a medieval Golf player!
-All in all a fascinatingly grim but beautiful cathedral.
+It is also famous for being very mysterious and even strange.
+The reason is the architectural style of the church, which is called “perpendicular style,” a more grotesque version of the medieval Gothic style.
+The glass windows are also very peculiar and exciting; there is even one depiction of a medieval Golf player!
+All in all, it is a fascinatingly grim but beautiful cathedral.

-Florence is situated right in the hart of Tuscany, Italy surrounded by the hills of the Apennines.
-Over the centuries its look was shaped by aristocratic families like the Medici, who not only nurished the arts and sciences in the city, but also understood the power and beauty of architecture.
-At sunset especially the shades and forms of the city seem to come alive and paint a living picture.
+Florence is situated right in the heart of Tuscany, Italy, surrounded by the hills of the Apennines.
+Over the centuries, its look was shaped by aristocratic families like the Medici, who not only nourished the arts and sciences in the city but also understood the power and beauty of architecture.
+At sunset, especially, the shades and forms of the city seem to come alive and paint a living picture.

 A view over the Bay of Naples.